kellyhiser/kellyhiser.github.io/miscellaneous.md

 - [RAICES](https://www.raicestexas.org/) or another organization getting people free at the border.
 - [New Voices Pittsburgh](http://www.newvoicespittsburgh.org/), a reproductive justice org that promotes the health and well-being of black women and girls.

 If you're a tech organization, please consider offering childcare at your events.
-Check out organizations like [Flexible](http://flexablecare.com/) that specialize in worlplace and event childcare.
+Check out organizations like [Flexible](http://flexablecare.com/) that specialize in workplace and event childcare.